William S. Boyd School of Law: Admissions

+Degrees and programs

-The school is also home to the Wiener-Rogers Law Library, the Saltman Center for Conflict Resolution, the Thomas & Mack Legal Clinic, the Nevada Law Journal, and the UNLV Gaming Law Journal.
-It awards the Juris Doctor (J.D.) degree and has a student body of approximately 350 students.
+It awards the Juris Doctor (J.D.) degree and has a student body of approximately 440 students.
 It also awards dual degrees—including the Juris Doctor and Master of Business Administration (J.D./MBA), the Juris Doctor and Master of Social Work (J.D./M.S.W.), and the Juris Doctor and Doctor of Philosophy in Education (J.D./Ph.D.)—as well as a Master of Laws (LL.M.) in Gaming law and Regulation.
 All first-year law students are required to participate in a Community Service Program and spend substantial time providing legal information to people in the community who do not have access to lawyers.
 In partnership with the Legal Aid Center of Southern Nevada Pro Bono Project, law students prepare and present workshops at numerous locations in their community, on basic legal matters such as small claims court procedure, family law and divorce, bankruptcy, guardianship, and paternity/custody matters.
+The school is home to the Saltman Center for Conflict Resolution and the Thomas & Mack Legal Clinic.

+Rankings

-The law school secured its position as one of the country's top 100 law schools for the 15th consecutive year, with its Lawyering Process Program ranked first in the U.S. for the third year in a row and its Saltman Center for Conflict Resolution ranked sixth among the top dispute resolution programs, according to U.S. News & World Report Best Colleges 2021 rankings of graduate schools and specialty programs.
-The law school's part-time program is ranked 20th in the country.
+The law school secured its position as one of the country's top 100 law schools for the 15th consecutive year, ranked 89th in 2023, with its Lawyering Process Program ranked second in the U.S. and its Saltman Center for Conflict Resolution ranked tied for ninth among the top dispute resolution programs, according to U.S. News & World Report Best Colleges 2024 rankings of graduate schools and specialty programs.
+The law school's part-time program is ranked 8th in the country.

-National Jurist's PreLaw magazine gave UNLV a grade of "A−" for diversity, facilities, and value, and a grade of "A" for employment outcomes.
+In 2020, National Jurist's PreLaw magazine gave UNLV a grade of "A−" for diversity, facilities, and value, and a grade of "A" for employment outcomes.

 Law library

 The Wiener-Rogers Law Library is the largest law library in the state of Nevada, and the only law library in Nevada maintaining comprehensive collections of United States legal materials.
 The Wiener-Rogers Law Library also serves as a resource and archive for the entire state, providing services and making its collections accessible to researchers across disciplines and to members of the general public.

-Among other things, the Law Library at UNLV provides: